 Do you really need life insurance?
 Maybe not.
 If nobody depends on you financially and nobody is ever going to look to you to support them, why buy life insurance?
-On the other hand if there are people who rely on you, life insurance is a must in my opinion.
+On the other hand, if there are people who rely on you, life insurance is a must.

 You might love your insurance agent, but that doesn’t mean she has your best interests at heart.
 Understand that some agents can only sell you the life insurance their company offers.
 Other agents broker for a variety of companies.
 You want to work with brokers who represent many different companies.
 This is even more important if you have a health problem and need life insurance.
 Just ask your agent what companies they work with before you go too deep into the process with the agent.

 If you are 20 to 39 and you need life insurance, it’s likely because you want to protect your family against the risk of your premature death.
-If that’s the case you will get between seven to 10 times the protection for every dollar you spend on term rather than whole life.
-There are a variety of reasons for this, but suffice it to say that if you want to obtain the most coverage for the least cost, term life insurance is for you.
+If that’s the case you may get between 7 to 10 times the protection for every dollar you spend on term rather than whole life.
+There are a variety of reasons for this, but suffice it to say that if you want to obtain the most coverage for the least cost, term life insurance may be what’s best for you.

 I started buying life insurance the day my eldest daughter was born.
 I bought more every few years as my family grew and as our spending increased.
 But each time I bought more insurance, I bought it for a shorter term.
 If you are 35 now, you might buy a 30-year policy.
 Then, when you are 45, you might buy a 20-year policy.
 That keeps the cost down and the coverage high.
 This kind of insurance plan assumes that you won’t need the coverage once you reach age 65 (because you’ll cut back on spending and have a fully-funded retirement account).